polywrap/documentation/docs/getting-started/polywrap-wrappers.md

 ## Where is it deployed?

-We currently support deploying wrappers to decentralized endpoints, [Ethereum Name Service (ENS)](https://ens.domains/), a decentralized Ethereum-based naming system and [InterPlanetary File System (IPFS)](https://ipfs.io/), a distributed P2P file system.
+We currently support deploying polywrappers to decentralized endpoints, [Ethereum Name Service (ENS)](https://ens.domains/), a decentralized Ethereum-based naming system and [InterPlanetary File System (IPFS)](https://ipfs.io/), a distributed P2P file system.
 For an example of a deployed wrapper, take a look at the ENS domain below:

 [ENS: Uniswap Polywrapper](https://app.ens.domains/name/v2.uniswap.web3api.eth)